Pictured: Ultimate Twice Baked Potatoes

 Pictured: Microwave Baked Potato

 Scrub the potato, prick all over with a fork, and place on a microwave-safe plate.
-Cook on full power for 5 minutes.
+How long does it take to bake a potato in the microwave?
+Again, it depends.
+Start by cooking the potato on full power for 5 minutes.
 Turn over and cook again for 5 minutes, or until the potato is soft when squeezed.
 Note the skin will not be crisp like an oven-baked or grilled potato.

 Great for when you need to keep your oven free, or you want potatoes to bake while you're away.